About

 -Karl Leif Bates, Duke University Science Journalist

 I speak Spanish fluently, Portuguese and French conversationally.
-I’ve done documentary work (at least once each) in Chile, Peru, Honduras, Costa Rica, Spain, Senegal, and Republic of Congo.
+I’ve done documentary work (at least once each) in Chile, Peru, Honduras, Costa Rica, Bolivia, Spain, Malta, Senegal, and Republic of Congo.
 Being able to navigate deftly with minimal gear has allowed me an entirely new way to record and tell compelling stories.